-Applicant failed to acknowledged the delinquent debts on questions 38 on her SF 86.
-In her answer she admitted the omission but in her statement to the investigator she said she did know about all of them.
+Applicant failed to acknowledged the delinquent debts on questions 39 on her SF 86.
+She advised the investigator that she did know the meaning of "delinquent."

 POLICIES

 "[N]o one has a 'right' to a security clearance."
 Department of the Navy v.
 Egan, 484 U.S. 518, 528 (1988).
 As Commander in Chief, the President has "the authority to control access to information bearing on national security and to determine whether an individual is sufficiently trustworthy to occupy a position that will give that person access to such information."
 Id. at 527.